43vaibhav/LiaPlusAssignment/README.md

 **Assignment:** Conversational AI with Sentiment Analysis (Tier 1 & Tier 2 Implementation)

 A production-grade Python chatbot that maintains full conversation history, performs real-time sentiment analysis on individual user messages, and generates comprehensive emotional journey summaries.
 Built with **Google Gemini** for intelligent responses and **VADER** for accurate sentiment evaluation.
+This version adds a small web UI and a FastAPI HTTP endpoint so the bot can be used from a browser or programmatically.

 ---